 Location may sound like a funny thing to consider, but hear me out.

-If you are looking at a 4Runner that was originally sold in Arizona and it now has 250,000 miles on it, that is a much different scenario than a 4Runner with the same mileage that was originally sold in Maine.
-The reason is that vehicles in southern states generally have an easier life on the roads.
+If you are looking at a 4Runner sold in Arizona and now has 250,000 miles on it, that is a much different scenario than a 4Runner with the same mileage initially sold in Maine.
+The reason is that vehicles in southern states generally have an easier road life.
 Like our earlier example, vehicles from Arizona often haven’t seen snow or salt.

-This isn’t an exact science, and there are obviously other factors that play a role in how long a car will last, but all things being equal, a 4Runner from Arizona is going to have a longer lifespan than one from Maine.
+This isn’t an exact science, and other factors play a role in how long a car will last, but all things being equal, a 4Runner from Arizona will have a longer lifespan than one from Maine.

 Another example is vehicles located near the coasts and the ocean.
-These could have potentially been driven in salt water, which accelerates rust and corrosion.
+These could have been driven in salt water, accelerating rust and corrosion.
 Again, this isn’t always the case, but it is something to consider.

 In short, try to find a 4Runner that was originally sold in a state with good weather and little snow/salt if possible, as it will likely last longer than one that wasn’t.